-As described in greater detail in "Executive Compensation and Other Information - Compensation Discussion and Analysis", the Company's executive compensation program reflects a variable pay-for-performance philosophy.
-The most important, and sole, financial performance measure used by the Company to link executive compensation actually paid to the Company's Named Executive Officers, for the most recently completed fiscal year, to the Company's performance is Operating Income.
+As described in greater detail in "Executive Compensation and Other Information - Compensation Discussion and Analysis", the Company's executive compensation program for its Named Executive Officers is based on a subjective determination primarily considering individual compensation and performance and Seaboard's general financial and operational performance.
+The most important, and sole, specific financial performance measure used by the Company to link executive compensation actually paid to the Company's Named Executive Officers, for the most recently completed fiscal year, to the Company's performance is Operating Income.